Herd management the Shenanigan way

 New kids on the block

 Welcome to Merry and Pippin.
-This sweet pair of Irish goats found themselves in need of a new permanent home, they are very sweet in nature and are settling in well with the horses, ponies, dogs, and cats.
+This sweet pair of Irish goats found themselves in need of a new permanent home, they have settled in well with the horses, ponies, dogs, and cats.
+They are incredibly cheeky and will regularly stroll into the cottage to check out what's on the TV, or snaffle goodies from the kitchen.